paumurl/python_disnet_sql_access/README.md

 # python_disnet_sql_access
 Programmatic access to the DISNET database (https://disnet.ctb.upm.es/) using the python script practicasBBDD.py\
 Upon running the script, a visual menu will appear to facilitate access and further queries to users not familiar with SQL.
+Different inputs (for example: a drug name you may want to look up) will be required in a user-friendly way for the already available (menu of) queries.

 Imported python modules for this:
 - sys,